codethinki/cth_engine/cth_engine/doc/roadmap.md

 ## 3. todo
+	- think about move semantics for every vulkan object (maybe enable them)
 	- render pass abstraction
-	- command buffer abstraction
+	- Queue abstraction
+	- Move functions that are not about presenting from the swapchain to the renderer
-	- command pool abstraction
+	- One Time submit command buffer abstraction

 	- framebuffer abstraction?